winkingcatstudios/choose-your-own-adventure-browser-game-dinos/README.md

 Written with JavaScript and Harlowe in the Twine engine and compiled to a single HTML page

-State diagram
+- State diagram

 ![state-diagram](/State_Diagram.PNG)

-Precompiled Harlowe code example (deformatted)
+- Precompiled Harlowe code example (deformatted by engine)

 ![harlowe](/harlowe-code-example-deformatted.PNG)